munificent/craftinginterpreters/book/resolving-and-binding.md

 distance in the map.
 Remember that we only resolved *local* variables.
 Globals are treated specially and don't end up in the map (hence the name `locals`).
 So, if we don't find the distance in the map, it must be global.
-In that case, we look it up, dynamically, in the global environment.
+In that case, we look it up, dynamically, directly in the global environment.
 That throws a runtime error if the variable isn't defined.

 If we *did* get a distance, we have a local variable, and we get to take advantage of the results of our static analysis.
 Instead of calling `get()`, we